NFL legend Ray Lewis tackling new challenge – the Professional Fighters League

 CLARESSA SHIELDS FIGHTS FOR EQUAL PAY IN WOMEN’S BOXING: 'WE ARE AS GREAT AS THE MEN'

-Since its inception in 2018, the PFL has been a rising star on the MMA stage.
+Since its debut in 2018, the PFL has been a rising star on the MMA stage.
 Unlike the UFC, which features a handful of fights during each event, including preliminary bouts, the main card and a marquee fight usually for a title – the PFL operates much more like an NFL season would.

 "It's a format built on meritocracy that works for every major athlete from the NFL to the NBA," Murray said.
 "Fighters win to advance, those who lose go home.
 There is a regular season, a playoff and a championship."